WPgenWeakest Precondition Generator

 Proof using. introv M. xchange M. Qed.

 xapp_lemma applies to goals produced by wpgen on an application.
-In such cases, the proof obligation is of the form H ==> (wpgen_app t) Q. xapp_lemma reformulates the frame-consequence rule in a way that enables exploiting a specification triple of a function to reason about a call to that function.
+In such cases, the proof obligation is of the form H ==> (wpgen_app t) Q. xapp_lemma reformulates the frame-consequence rule in a way that enables exploiting a specification triple for a function to reason about a call to that function.

 Lemma xapp_lemma : t Q1 H1 H2 H Q,